 Secondary meaning exists once the consuming public finds that the mark identifies the source of the product and does not identify the product or service itself.
 After considering the typical six factors, (1) advertising expenditures; (2) consumer studies linking the mark to source; (3) sales success; (4) unsolicited media coverage of the product or service; (5) attempts to plagiarize the mark; and (6) the length and exclusivity of the mark's use, the Court found the evidence to be more than sufficient to establish secondary meaning for the services identified in class 43 for hotel reservation services.
-This case is significant because it demonstrates a change in view from ten years ago with regard to the perception of TLDs and their ability to indicate source.
+The BOOKING.COM case is significant because it demonstrates a change in view from ten years ago with regard to the perception of TLDs and their ability to indicate source.
 If you have trademark inquiries, please contact our office for a courtesy telephone consultation.